Armenia to the Wisconsin State Capitol

 UW-Superior Experience

-“The staff at UWS are really welcoming,” he said.
+“The staff and faculty at UWS are really welcoming,” he said.
 “I would recommend UWS to other international and domestic students.
 There are lots of scholarships available, too.
 And the university has a good, strong computer science program.”

 He added with a chuckle, “It’s a great place, as long as people don’t mind the cold.”